 While read and write speeds are important, to varying degrees and depending on the application, I also consider build quality and durability to be essential considerations when determining which memory card to purchase.

 I imagine there would be nothing worse, particularly after considerable physical effort and expense, to have made a potentially amazing photo only to find the image has become corrupted on the card.

 Compared to the money we outlay on camera bodies, lenses and tripods; computers, portable hard drives and software; and, of course, travel and accommodation; upgrading to memory cards that are less likely to fail seems a no-brainer.

 It’s the first step along the path of achieving memory insurance for the photos we work so very hard to produce.

 Raw Or JPEG | What's Right For You

 I’ve long been an exponent of RAW exposure and processing.
 But that doesn’t mean I recommend it to everyone.
 Quite the reverse!

-If photography for you is about being out and about and recording the world around you, and the notion of spending significant periods of time processing those photos on your computer is unappealing, then JPEG is for you.
+If photography for you is about being out and about and recording the world around you, and the notion of spending significant periods of time processing those photos on your computer is unappealing, then JPEG may well be the most appropriate option for you.